-(handicapped and disadvantaged).
+270 Educating Students with Special Needs in Vocational Education (3-0).
+Legal, social, and economic forces affecting vocational programming for special needs students (handicapped and disadvantaged).
 Programs, resources, and procedures for educating special learners in vocational education.
 Prerequisite: Admission to an approved teacher certification program or permission of instructor.
 Three hours.
-Albright.

-- 271 Workshop in Teaching Students with Special Needs in Vocational Settings.
+271 Workshop in Teaching Students with Special Needs in Vocational Settings.
 Intensive preparation in selecting contemporary instructional strategies and materials and in adapting and using equipment in regular and special vocational education programs.
 Prerequisite: Completion of 12 credits in Vocational or Special Education at the 100 or 200 level or permission.
 Offered during summer sessions.
 Variable credit; one to three hours; may enroll more than once for total of six credits.

-Albright. - 273 Technical Writing.
-Through readings and regular writing assignments, students will learn the rhetorical art of technical writing, essential for scientists and engineers.
+273 Technical Writing.
+Through readings and regular writing assignments, students will learn the rhetorical art of technical writing essential for scientists and engineers.
 Focus is on form and content.
-Prerequisites: One writing course, junior status or above.
+(Fall semester for students with research data; spring semester for new graduate students.)
 Three hours.
+Donnellan.

-Donnellan. - 275 Developing Vocational Instruction for Students with Special Needs (3-0).
+275 Developing Vocational Instruction for Students with Special Needs (3-0).
 Focus on development of instructional strategies for including handicapped students in vocational education.
 Procedures for developing, implementing, and evaluating individualized vocational plans.
 Prerequisite: Admission to an approved teacher certification program or permission of instructor.
 Three hours.

-Albright, Hasazi. - 283 Teaching Adults.
+283 Teaching Adults.
 Problems related to organizing and planning adult education programs for schools, community organizations, government agencies, or business.
 Techniques for teaching adults will be analyzed.
 Prerequisites: Senior standing, 82 or 52 and 182, or permission of instructor.
 Three hours.
+Kelly, Patterson.

-Kelly, Patterson. - 292 Seminar.
+292 Seminar.
 Reports, discussions, and investigations in selected fields.
 Students may enroll more than once for total of six hours.
 Prerequisites: Six hours 100 level and permission of instructor.
 One to three hours.
+I, II.

-I, II. - 295 Special Topics.
-Lectures, laboratories, and/or readings and reports, relating to contemporary areas of study.
+295 Special Topics.
+Lectures, laboratories, and/or readings

+and reports, relating to contemporary areas of study.
 A student may enroll more than one time and accumulate up to nine hours.
 Prerequisite: Six hours 100 level and departmental permission.
 Credit as arranged.
 I, II.
+Staff.

-Staff. - 377 Practicum in Vocational and Extension Education.
+377 Practicum in Vocational and Extension Education.
 Advanced supervised practicum to provide direct involvement in vocational or extension education and training settings.
 Individually planned to apply course-related learning in an applied setting.
 Prerequisites: Completion of at least six hours in appropriate 200-level VOTC courses or permission of instructor.
 Variable credit; one to six hours.

-ADDITIONAL GRADUATE COURSE

-The following course is offered by the Vocational Education and Technology Department upon request, usually in the Summer Session and in the Evening Division.

-251 Methods for Teaching Occupationally Oriented Subjects.
-Three hours.

-WILDLIFE AND FISHERIES BIOLOGY
+391 Thesis Research.
+Credit as arranged.

+Wildlife and Fisheries Biology